 The 2016 sunflower crop totaled nearly 2.7 billion pounds and was valued at nearly 470 million.
 Average yield increased from 2015 to 1,731 pounds per acre in 2016.
 (NASS)

 The United States produces both oil-type sunflower seeds and non-oil sunflower seeds.
-In 2012 production of oil-type sunflowers was valued at nearly $602.5 million, increasing significantly from 2011.
-Production of non-oil sunflowers was valued at nearly $125.3 million, up from the previous year but still less than the value of the 2010 crop.
-(NASS 2013)
+In 2016 production of oil-type sunflowers was valued at nearly $405.6 million.
+Production of non-oil sunflowers was valued at nearly $64.5 million, down significantly from the previous year (NASS).

 Many factors influence producers’ decisions to plant sunflowers.
 Location determines whether sunflowers will be successful.
 Sunflowers are a short-season crop that allows them to be grown over a wide range of latitudes compared to other oilseed crops.
 The U.S. growing season for sunflowers is from June through September, around 90 days.
 Sunflowers thrive in northern areas and in southern double-cropping systems.
 High-production states, such as North Dakota and South Dakota, have cooler temperatures and harsh winters that make sunflowers less susceptible to insects and disease.

 Crop rotations also influence growers’ decisions to plant sunflowers.
 Sunflowers have a deep root system that allows them to flourish in rotations that maximize water use from the soil.
 A fallow period is often recommended following sunflowers to replenish depleted soil water reserves.
 Moisture-conserving crop production techniques such as no-till and minimum till allow farmers to be more flexible and have increased dryland cropping intensity overall and the viability of summer crops, such as sunflowers in particular.
 Under irrigation, sunflowers compete with corn, silage crops, dry edible beans and wheat for acreage.